isabella232/web-map-inventory/README.md

 #### Optional wrapper script

-If using podman, a wrapper script, `support/container-wrapper/podman-wrapper.sh`, is available to make running the container easier for end-users.
+If using podman, a wrapper script, `support/container-wrapper/podman-wrapper.sh`, is available to make running the container easier.

-To use, copy this script to a location and enable it to be executed:
+To use, copy this script enable it to be executed:

 ```shell
 $ mkdir ~/bin